 What Causes Abnormal Monocyte Count?

-Abnormal monocyte count can have various causes, ranging in severity from 'troubling' to 'life-threatening'.
+Abnormal monocyte count can have various causes, ranging in severity from 'minor' to 'critical'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose abnormal monocyte count, we could: